inbo/data-publication/occurrences/metadata-guidelines.md

     The dataset includes over <number of species with some info>.
     <Purpose of why the data was collected>.
     <Information on additional data>.
-    Issues with the datset can be reported at https://github.com/LifeWatchINBO/dataset-shortname
+    Issues with the dataset can be reported at https://github.com/LifeWatchINBO/dataset-shortname

 Example: